-If you want to make a pizza, you have to use the pizza dough in order to make a gourmet masterpiece.
-From the perspective of web development, a framework is like the dough and plays a role of the base of your web application, software, or web service.
+If you want to make a pizza, you have to use pizza dough.
+From the perspective of web development, a framework is like the dough.
+It plays the role of the base of your web application, software, or web service.
 You have a wide variety of choices and options in making a pizza.
-In the case of web frameworks that used to build a web application – the situation looks quite the same.
+In the case of web frameworks that are used to build a web application, the situation is quite the same.

-In this chapter, I want to discuss two of the biggest web development frameworks that are used today – Laravel vs Django and I would like to try to make a fair and objective comparison of them.
-But first, I think we have to recall the concept of a framework and introduce our competitors first.
+In this article, we will discuss two of the biggest web development frameworks that are used today – Laravel vs Django.
+We will make a fair and objective comparison of the two.
+But first, let’s recall the concept of a framework and introduce our competitors.

-However, Django (as well as some frameworks like Django) comes with an administration interface.
-But in a lot of other cases, the developer has to write a new code, so it will be used in the interaction with a variety of frameworks features.
-It is significant when it comes to the choice of the right framework for the project that you are working with.
-With its help, you can make your code easier and faster and forget about deadlines.
+Some frameworks like Django come with an administration interface.
+But many of the others, the developer will have to write the code, and use it to interact with a variety of framework features.
+This is an important thing to consider when it comes to choosing the right framework for the project that you are working with.
+The right framework can help you code easier and faster so you can avoid missing deadlines.

 Web development frameworks and their types

-There are a lot of different frameworks at your service.
-They all are different but come on the same basis.
-A large part of backend apps (web apps, web services, and software) are come based on frameworks.
-They come in two different types:
+The main purpose of web development frameworks is to make the process of web development easier and save the developer time.
+There are lots of different frameworks available for this service.
+A large part of backend apps (web apps, web services, and software) are based on frameworks.
+They can be categorized into two main types:

-- Web frameworks.
-These frameworks are aimed to help a developer build web-orientated apps, like complex AJAX applications or simple blogs with media galleries, large database, social-media share buttons, dashboards, menus, etc. It really helps, when it comes to speed up your work process.
+- Web Application Frameworks - Web application frameworks, or web frameworks, are aimed to help a developer build web-orientated apps, like complex AJAX applications or simple blogs with media galleries, large databases, social-media share buttons, dashboards, menus, etc. It really helps, when it comes to speeding up your work process.

-- Software frameworks.
-It is a part of a bigger software framework, where specific functionality is provided by selection and overwriting of the common code that provides common functionality.
+- Software Frameworks - Software frameworks are part of a bigger software framework, where specific functionality is provided by selection and overwriting of the common code that provides common functionality.
 Such framework contains default behavior, inversion of control, extensibility and non-modifiable code.
 You are free to use different tools in order to perform specific tasks.
 Due to this, you can focus on the logic of your application and its original idea and philosophy, without wasting time on routine.

 What is PHP framework Laravel?